hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         use_template =  0,             !
 No template specified for TeraChem input
         /

-We have used a script to automtise the above step.
+We have used a script to automtise the above steps.
 If you are following these steps for the first time, do not run this script blindly.
 Be aware that it depends on the system to system, how much and which equilibration you need.
 Especially for a completely user-build system, unlike a crystal structure you need extra equiliration time.

-Here is the content of the :file:`tutorial/pre-processing/1-amber-pre-run.sh`
+Here is the content of the full automated script :file:`tutorial/pre-processing/1-amber-pre-run.sh`

 .. code-block:: csh
         :emphasize-lines: 20, 26, 31, 36, 41